How long will my appointment take?

 The above precautions apply to surgery in the office and at the outpatient surgery center.

-I am a having surgery at the office.
+If I am having surgery at the office.
 Will I be put to sleep?

 No. We do not have the equipment for sedation and the required monitoring in the office.